-The Western Neighborhoods Project is a nonprofit organization formed in 1999 to preserve and share the history and culture of the neighborhoods in western San Francisco.
+Western Neighborhoods Project is a 501(c)3 California nonprofit organization, formed in 1999, that preserves and shares the history and culture of the neighborhoods in western San Francisco.

 Who is the Western Neighborhoods Project?

 Take a look at our Board of Directors.
 We have many more volunteers who make us what we are!

 Join as a Western Neighborhoods Project member.
 You will be notified about all our events, receive the quarterly magazine, and get invited to special member walks and symposiums.
 You will be supporting our work and, because we are a nonprofit organization, your donation is likely tax-deductible.